 If you purchase an electric car and are able to charge it at home (always a cheaper option than public charging), you will see your electricity bill increase - in some cases it could nearly double.
 However, when you compare it to the cost of filling up your petrol or diesel car, electric cars are overwhelmingly cheaper.

 Why are electric cars more expensive to buy?

 The initial purchase price of an electric car tends to be higher for several reasons.
 Mostly the cost comes down to the battery.

 Electric car battery costs fell 87% between 2010 and 2019

 The battery is by far the most costly component of an electric car.
 There’s a huge amount of R&D that has gone into producing and improving the battery in the last decade.
 The raw materials required to make it are also expensive.
-By far the biggest issue with electric car batteries is that they’re not (at least at the moment) mass produced in the same way that petrol and diesel engines are.
-And car manufacturers are not making as large a range of electric cars as petrol and diesel cars yet.
+By far the biggest issue with electric car batteries is that they’re not (for now at least at least) mass produced in the same way that petrol and diesel engines are.

 Should I wait until the cost of an electric car falls lower?